fbpx

 For outdoor surfaces that don’t enjoy exposure to moisture, make use of drip trays underneath your pots.
 Also be careful when watering on balconies to stop water from dripping down to your neighbors below.

-Dwarf bellflower campanula
+dwarf bellflower campanula

 2. Choose dwarf varieties